 As mentioned above, our SI-Review website will not try to compete with other TRIZ-related organizations, such as international associations/conferences, websites, journals, etc. We try to be in good cooperative win-win relationships with them.

-Editorial Board and Editorial Advisory of SI-Review accept TRIZ professionals for various TRIZ-related organizations as the members.
+Editorial Board and Editorial Advisory of SI-Review accept TRIZ professionals from various TRIZ-related organizations as the members.
 Thus such TRIZ professionals directly contribute to the editorial work of the SI-Review and can reflect their thoughts/philosophy/outputs in the activities of the SI-Review.

 SI-Review assumes and encourages the activities of such individual TRIZ-related organizations, and posts their announcements (e.g., holding conferences, publications, etc.) and makes links to their websites/journals/etc.